-Name in English Number of staff Ministry responsible Is there any political interference possible by the responsible Minister with the decision making in individual cases by the first instance authority?
+| Name in English | Number of staff | Ministry responsible | Is there any political interference possible by the responsible Minister with the decision making in individual cases by the first instance authority? |

-Federal Office for Migration and Refugees (BAMF) 9,241(excluding temporary staff).
-Of these, 6,395 work full-time, 2,387 part-time and 459 are (long-term) absent.
-Federal Ministry of the Interior and Community No
+| Federal Office for Migration and Refugees (BAMF) | 9,471 | Federal Ministry of the Interior and Community | No |

 The BAMF is responsible for examining applications for international protection and competent to take decisions at first instance.

 The BAMF has branch offices in all Federal States.
-As of November 2024, the BAMF website lists a total of 58 branch offices (Außenstelle) and one Head Office in Nuremberg.[1]
+As of February 2026, the BAMF website lists a total of 61 branch offices (Außenstelle) and one Head Office in Nuremberg.[1]
 The branch offices process the asylum procedures, but also carry out additional tasks (for instance, they function as contact points for authorities and organisations active in the integration of foreign nationals, while some branch offices work exclusively on Dublin cases).
 Branch offices are assigned specific countries of origin, whereas the main countries of origin are processed in the majority of branch offices.[2]
 In cooperation with the Federal States, the BAMF manages a distribution system for asylum seekers known as Initial Distribution of Asylum Seekers (Erstverteilung der Asylbegehrenden, EASY) system, which allocates places according to a quota system known as “Königsteiner Schlüssel” (see Asylum Act).
 The quota is based on the size and the economic strength of the Federal States in which the centres are located.
-Furthermore, the system takes into account which branch office of the BAMF deals with an asylum seeker’s country of origin.
+Furthermore, the system takes into account which branch office of the BAMF deals with an asylum applicant’s country of origin.

-As of 1 January 2025, the Federal Office for Migration and Refugees employed 9,241 individuals (excluding temporary staff).[3]
-Of these, 6,395 worked full-time, 2,387 part-time, and 459 were on long-term leave.[4]
-This represents an increase from 2023, when the BAMF had approximately 8,100 employees.[5]
+As of 1 January 2026, the Federal Office for Migration and Refugees employed 9,471 individuals (excluding temporary staff).[3]
+Of these, 6,283 worked full-time, 2,759 part-time, and 430 were on long-term leave.[4]
+This represents an increase from 2023 and 2024, when the BAMF had approximately 8,100 employees and 9,1241 respectively.[5]

 Budget allocations include[7]:

-• Personnel expenses for officers at BAMF have risen by €16.8 million to a total of € 250.91 million.
+- Personnel expenses for officers at BAMF have risen by €16.8 million to a total of € 250.91 million.

-• Funding for temporary asylum decision-makers and support staff has increased by € 64.96 million, reaching €121.16 million.
+- Funding for temporary asylum decision-makers and support staff has increased by € 64.96 million, reaching €121.16 million.

-• Employee wages at BAMF rose by €6.88 million to €196.58 million, while operational expenses increased by €27.24 million to €65.59 million.
+- Employee wages at BAMF rose by €6.88 million to €196.58 million, while operational expenses increased by €27.24 million to €65.59 million.

-• Training expenses grew by €3.4 million to €7.53 million, and IT infrastructure funding has been boosted by €80 million, totalling €117.75 million.
+- Training expenses grew by €3.4 million to €7.53 million, and IT infrastructure funding has been boosted by €80 million, totalling €117.75 million.

 Quality

-The quality of BAMF asylum decisions has been much debated in recent years given the high number of appeals filed at the courts, but also because of “scandals” which prompted extensive media coverage in 2017 and 2018.[11]
-This was related, in part, to the high increase in personnel in 2015 and 2016 – likely due to the spike in asylum applications – accompanied by shortened training phases, with some decision-makers not having received relevant training.
-As a result, the BAMF has undertaken several changes to the training provided to decision-makers and to the quality assurance procedures since 2017.
-According to the BAMF, the challenges in 2015 and 2016 were mainly due to a sharp increase in the number of decisions required.
 The Federal Office for Migration and Refugees stresses that the quality assurance in asylum procedures is based on various instruments and objectives.
 Core elements include quality checks of individual procedural steps using the four-eye principle and set quotas and criteria.
 This occurs both decentralised in branch offices, where key steps like file creation, interviews, decisions, and revocation/withdrawal procedures are reviewed using standardised checklists, and centrally through representative sample checks of randomly selected cases.
 According to the BAMF, this approach aims at identifying systemic errors and implement corrective measures.
-Additionally, topic-specific sample checks focus on certain case types or countries of origin, offering deeper insights into areas needing improvement.[12]
+Additionally, topic-specific sample checks focus on certain case types or countries of origin, offering deeper insights into areas needing improvement.[9]

 Randomly selected cases are subject to a more thorough quality control by the BAMF’s quality assurance division.
 In addition, the BAMF also has a division for ‘Operative management of asylum procedures and integration’ which ‘analyses developments and trends so that it is possible to recognise and react to a need to act for management at an early date’, according to the BAMF.[10]
 In particular, the decision-making practices of the different branch offices are monitored and branch offices with significant deviations from the overall protection rates are asked to provide further information on the treated cases to the BAMF headquarters.[11]
 The results of this monitoring and the case outcomes are not made public by the BAMF automatically, but are regularly requested and published through parliamentary inquiries.[12]